UKICER 2025

 The ACM Production System (TAPS)

-The ACM provide Master Articile and Production Workflows in Microsoft Word and LaTeX.
+The ACM provide Master Article and Production Workflows in Microsoft Word and LaTeX.
 The ACM also provide best practice guidance and videos for TAPS.

 Templates